Boeing feels strong pressure to increase 737 jet output

 | NEW YORK

-"There's incredible pressure to go higher," Conner said at a news conference in New York to announce the $11 billion (7 billion pounds) sale of 737 MAX planes to Irish low-cost carrier Ryanair Holdings Plc, starting in 2019.
+"There's incredible pressure to go higher," Conner said at a news conference in New York to announce the $11 billion sale of 737 MAX planes to Irish low-cost carrier Ryanair Holdings Plc (RYA.I), starting in 2019.

 "We still see tremendous demand across the board, way beyond 47 a month," Conner said, referring to Boeing's target to produce 47 737s a month, starting in 2017.